Duncryne Hill ("the Dumpling") Gartocharn, Loch Lomond

 Winter wonders on the doorstep of Appletree

-The furtherst right hill of the Campsie range is known as Drumgoyne.
+The furthest right hill of the Campsie range is known as Drumgoyne.
 Slightly shorter and more pointed than the rest of the range.
-At the foot of Drumgoyne is the internationally famous and excellent (one of our favourites) Glengoyne Distillery which is well worth a visit for its tours (and only 15 minutes drive from Appletree Cottage) More information can be found here: https://www.glengoyne.com/
+At the foot of Drumgoyne is the internationally famous and excellent (one of our favourites) Glengoyne Distillery which is well worth a visit for its tours (and only a 15 minute drive from Appletree Cottage) More information can be found here:www.glengoyne.com/

 Down on the shore by the Priory we are able to get an alternative but siill beautiful view looking up the loch.

-Despite the route now being fairly busy with cars and lorries, only a few meters away from the main road one quickly back is back into rural bliss!
+Despite the route now being fairly busy with cars and lorries, only a few meters away from the main road one is quickly back into rural bliss!

 There is a huge open expanse of flat ground to the west of Drymen Bridge which as well as being a popular launching pad for microlite pilots is the venue of Drymen Show.
 The show, which is one of the longest running in Scotland takes place on the last Saturday of May.
 Featuring many of the usual agricultural competitions the show offers many exhibits and entertainments on the side including a fairground.
 Generally a very good day out in beautiful surroundings.
 More information about the Drymen Show can be found here: http://www.drymenshow.com

 In the past the grounds were also popular for the curling pond..
 Unfortunately the days of outdoor curling are not what they were and the curling pond, though still extant has been somewhat neglected over recent years.

 After exploring the curling pond we were back in the car and driving through Drymen and up the east side of Loch Lomond towards Balmaha.

 Balmaha has grown considerably over recent years, mainly due to the popularity of the Oak Tree Inn and the many holiday chalets which have been erected by the owners.

 It is a pretty place to visit and the boatyard is always interesting to stroll through.